 However, bearing children, raising them and maternity leave are usually cited as the main reasons why women and demanding legal careers do not go well together.
-But if the in-laws, grandparents, extended family, and domestic help to step in, it creates a resource that is culturally or financially all but unavailable in most times.
+But if the in-laws, grandparents, extended family, and domestic help step in, it creates a resource that is culturally or financially all but unavailable in most times.

 So Why Does India Need More Female Lawyers?

 Most corporate organizations are unwilling to invest in women’s talent.
 They view maternity leave and benefits as a drain on their resources.
-Not surprisingly then 84% of women in law firms and companies rated their employers below average on the parameter of childcare assistance programmes and 74% of them felt their employers fared average and below average in promoting or mentoring women within the organizations.
+Not surprisingly then 84% of women in law firms and companies rated their employers below average on the parameter of childcare assistance programs and 74% of them felt their employers fared average and below average in promoting or mentoring women within the organizations.

 Women In Top Roles

 Female lawyers, in general, have better empathy and social skills than their male counterparts.
-Therefore, they handle relationships with colleagues better and have a more subtle approach during negotiations, where big egos of clients can easily be bruised.
-Women tend to be good at being a corporate legal counsel due to their ability to multitask.
+Therefore, they handle relationships with colleagues better and have a more subtle approach during negotiations, where the big egos of clients can easily be bruised.
+Women tend to be good at being corporate legal counsel due to their ability to multitask.